dyceron/dyceron.github.io/index.md

 Hello all!
 I am Dyceron.
 I am a streamer on Twitch.tv, where I do speedruns and challenge playthroughs of various games.
-In the past, my main focus has been the Metroid series, but I've been branching out and trying new games for more variety.
+In the past, my main focus has been the Metroid series, but I've been branching out and trying other games for more variety.

 ### Check out my various links to see my content!